PouBenParker/PouBenParker/README.md

 - 👋 Hi, I’m @Fahrur
 - 👀 I’m interested in Computer Science, Artificial Intelligence and Data Science
-- 🌱 I’m currently learning at MIT online degree based on EDx and Harvard online Summer School
+- 🌱 I’m currently learning at MIT online degree based on EDx, Harvard online Summer School and School of Business and Trading
 - 💞️ I’m looking to collaborate on AI project, Earth Observation, and Data Science project
 - 📫 How to reach me?
 DM me
 - 😄 Pronouns: he/him